 get link The Americans with Disabilities Act (ADA) has mandated the accessibility of all services provided to the public.
 Despite this mandate, the disability community encounters barriers that prevent them from access at every turn.

-In South Carolina, many state agencies do not have an ADA Coordinator or have one who lacks training, resulting in inaccessible programs, activities, and services.
+Many state agencies do not have an ADA Coordinator or have one who lacks training, resulting in inaccessible programs, activities, and services.

 source site Unlocking the Barrier: The General Assembly must conduct self-review of state agencies’ ADA Coordinators, examine qualifications, and develop a corrective action plan.